 Improving Provider Performance and Patient Outcomes

-Elder Research provided analytics consulting services to assess the performance of Medicaid dental providers, including a team of clinicians and network providers with operational expertise.
+Elder Research provided analytics consulting services to DentaQuest to assess the performance of Medicaid dental providers, including a team of clinicians and network providers with operational expertise.
 An analytics solution was developed to produce long-term savings by assigning new patients to providers having the highest quality care for the lowest cost.
 Claims data from hundreds of programs over 5 years in 38 states were used to model quality information for specific procedures among 22 million members.
 We created a Bayesian adjusted binomial “provider scoring model” incorporating standard quality measures established by the American Dental Association (ADA).
 The risk analytics model accounts for geographic and socioeconomic factors as well as clinical review results to adjust the scored results.
 Read the Case Study

 Detecting Health Insurance Fraud, Waste, and Abuse